AggarwalPriyanshu/A-and-B-Testing-for-User-Engagement-in-Mobile-Games/README.md

 α = 0.05

--p < α → Reject the null hypothesis
+- p < α → Reject the null hypothesis

--p ≥ α → Fail to reject the null hypothesis
+- p ≥ α → Fail to reject the null hypothesis

 #### 🔹 Assumption Validation

 Before hypothesis testing:

--Distribution symmetry and outliers were inspected using boxplots
+- Distribution symmetry and outliers were inspected using boxplots

--Sample independence was ensured by experimental design
+- Sample independence was ensured by experimental design

--Non-parametric tests were applied when normality was not satisfied
+- Non-parametric tests were applied when normality was not satisfied

 ### 💡 Why This Matters

--Applying multiple hypothesis tests improves:
+- Applying multiple hypothesis tests improves:

--Statistical rigor
+- Statistical rigor

--Reliability of experimental conclusions
+- Reliability of experimental conclusions

--Real-world alignment with industry A/B testing practices
+- Real-world alignment with industry A/B testing practices

 ---